If you find water on the floor next to your furnace, you’re probably confused about what it means and what to do. And rightly so.

 2. High-Efficiency – Condensate Pump Not Functioning

 Your condensate pump works to channel liquid through the condensate line and drain trap.
-If it malfunctions due to mechanical failure, leakage may result.
+If it malfunctions due to mechanical failure, furnace leaks may result.

 Many Toronto homeowners have a whole-house humidifier added to their HVAC system to remediate the dry air so common during our winters.
 Humidifiers obviously depend on water to function.
 Occasionally they might become blocked or leaky, resulting in a puddle on the floor that seems as if it came from your furnace.